rmello4d/TheSustainableDeveloper/beyond_muscles.md

 Among other things, muscles make sure our joints and ligaments do not bend or stretch over a certain limit.
 Muscles are protecting them so they don't break apart.

 The idea of muscles protecting our joints and ligaments is logical and makes sense.
-Since nature took care of that, why should we bring our joints or ligaments even further?
-Wouldn't that be dangerous?
+Since nature took care of that, why should we bring our joints or ligaments even further, Wouldn't that be dangerous?

-No. There are no risks if done well.
+No. There are no risks if done correctly.

 We start life physically loosen.
 A baby can touch its heels on the back of its skull if needed.